 The EUR regulations affect Environmental Land Use Restrictions (ELURs) and new Notices of Activity and Use Limitation (NAULs).
 ELURs are easements granted to DEEP by a property owner to limit a use of a property in some way, and are used as a tool to achieve compliance with certain provisions of the RSRs.
 The amended ELUR regulations are aimed at making the process of implementing an ELUR more efficient and predictable.
 The EUR regulations also include the implementation of NAULs, which were created by statute in 2013 but were lacking implementing regulations.
 NAULs are a less burdensome way of implementing certain restrictions on the use of a property to address certain RSR compliance requirements.

 For more information, see DEEP’s press release:

-Please contact one of the members of our Environmental group if you would like additional information or need advice about these regulation revisions:
+Please contact our Environmental group if you would like additional information or need advice about these regulation revisions:

 Deborah R. Brancato

 (203) 252-2648; firstname.lastname@example.org